fluteds/pegs/README.md

 # Phil's Early Gang Society

-Also known as "Pegs" or Early Gang.
+Also known as PEGS or Early Gang.
 Here you will find some useful resources for offline/online chat and useful tools that can improve your Twitch experience.

-If you have any questions or want something taken off (or put on) whisper me on Twitch `@fluted` (`they/them`).
-If you have a hand in using GitHub or know how to do pull requests, this site is fully open sourced! 🛠️
+If you have any questions or want something taken off or put on whisper me on Twitch `@fluted`.
+If you have a hand in using GitHub or know how to do pull requests, this site is fully open sourced!
+This site is not affiliated with Philza directly or any streamers mentioned.
+Please use caution when clicking on external links.

 ## 📼 VODS